 If you are having trouble paying your monthly home loan instalment, the most important thing that you must do is to tell your lender about the problem.
-People often try to avoid contacting their lender because they don't want to face up to the situation they're in, or fear they will be reprimanded.
-By contacting the lending institution you may be able to make an arrangement that will help you, such as allowing you to pay off the arrears gradually alongside your usual payments.
+People often avoid contacting their lender out of shame and fear of the consequences.
+But it's better to acknowledge and communicate your circumstances, as we understand that life can happen and interrupt your ability to meet your financial obligations.
+It's advisable to contact your lending institution to make a payment arrangement that will help you, by allowing you to pay off the arrears gradually alongside your usual expenses.
 Your lender will discuss the options available to you based on your particular circumstances.